stefan6419846/guess_language/README.rst

 True

-But will try harder by checking against installed dictionaries if PyEnchant is available.
+But will try harder by checking against installed spelling dictionaries if PyEnchant is available.

 >>> guess_language("Hello, World!")